Latest posts by Florian (see all)

 All of their colored frames are made from bio-acetate, which in turn is made using cellulose from wood pulp, which is a renewable resource.
 No toxic chemicals like plasticizes are added, which is often the case with conventional acetate products.

 The glasses are produced in Italy by the well-established company Mazzucchelli, known for its quality.
 All Dick Moby glasses are partially handmade.
 Here’s a short video of the production process (narrated by one of their sunglasses):

-All of their black frames are made from 97% recycled acetate and 3% black ink, which is a great idea to further reduce waste and recycle as many resources as possible.
+All of Dick Moby’s black frames are made from 97% recycled acetate and 3% black ink, which is a great way to further reduce waste and recycle as many resources as possible.

-Based in Sydney, Australia, Ozeano is a young company with the mission of cleaning up our oceans from plastic and other trash – whilst making you look great with their stylish sunglasses.
+Based in Sydney, Australia, Ozeano is a young company with the mission of cleaning up our oceans from plastic and other trash – all while making you look great with their stylish sunglasses.

 With every pair sold, about 12 kg of marine plastic are removed from our oceans and waterways.
 That amount is equivalent to about 900 plastic bottles.